NordicHPC/sonar/README.md

 # sonar

-Sonar is a tool to profile usage of HPC resources by regularly sampling processes, nodes, queues, and clusters.
+Sonar is a tool to profile usage of HPC resources by regularly sampling processes, accelerators, nodes, queues, and clusters.

-Sonar examines `/proc` and/or runs some diagnostic programs, filters and groups the information, and prints it to stdout or sends it to a remote collector (via Kafka).
+Sonar examines `/proc` and/or runs some diagnostic programs, filters and groups the information, and prints it to stdout or sends it to a remote collector (notably via Kafka).

 ![image of a fish swarm](img/sonar-small.png)